ibm-cloud-docs/codeengine/cmd_defs.md

 {{site.data.keyword.codeengineshort}} supports two types of event producers.
 The first is a ping (cron) event producer that generates an event at regular intervals.
 This type of event producer is used when an action needs to be taken at well-defined intervals or specific times.
 The second is an {{site.data.keyword.cos_full_notm}} event producer.
 This type of event producer generates events as changes are made to the objects in your object storage buckets.
 For example, as objects are added to a bucket, an application can receive an event and then perform some action based on that change, perhaps consuming that new object.

 You must be within the context of a [project](#cli-project) before you use `subscription` commands.

+For more information about subscriptions in {{site.data.keyword.codeengineshort}}, see [Subscribing to event producers](/docs/codeengine?topic=codeengine-subscribing-events).

 You can use either `subscription` or `sub` in your `subscription` commands.
 To see CLI help for the `subscription` commands, run `ibmcloud ce sub -h`.
 {: tip}